bdd100k/bdd100k/doc/source/format.rst

 .. _ins-seg-label:

-Segmentation Format
+Instance Segmentation Format
 ~~~~~~~~~~~~~~~~~~~~

-We provide labels in both JSON and bitmask formats.
+We provide labels for instance segmentation and segmentation tracking in both JSON and **bitmask** formats.

 Note that ``poly2d`` used in JSONs is not of the same format as COCO.
 Instead, the ``poly2d`` field stores a Bezier Curve with vertices and control points.